 Some consultants charge per keyword, others will have a retainer service agreement based on the competition level of what you’re trying to rank for.
 SEO budgets can be anywhere from $1,000 a month all the way up to $20,000 (or higher) at the enterprise level.

-It comes down to how aggressive your goals are, and how competitive your space is.
-It’s not uncommon for a business to be paying an SEO expert $3,000 a month to function as a full-time expert on their team.
+It comes down to how aggressive your goals are, and how competitive your industry is.
+It’s not uncommon for companies to be paying an SEO expert $3,000 a month to function as a full-time expert on their team, so don’t be surprised to hear that more and more competitors have started doing the same.

 Final Thoughts on How to Hire an Expert for Optimizing Your Website for Search

-Since then people have been typing in searches and getting results back – Google is the World’s largest AI.
+Since then consumers have been typing in searches and getting results back – Google is the World’s largest AI.

 Every year search engine algorithms get more sophisticated.
 If you do not have an expert on your marketing team who understands how organic search works, the chances of your site continuing to be found by people looking for what you offer is slim – Get an SEO Audit to see how your site is doing.